 - The mobile IAB-node can perform the mobile IAB-DU migration procedure, where a new logical mobile IAB-DU is established on the mobile IAB-node and the initial logical mobile IAB-DU is released some time later.
 During this procedure, the UEs connected via the mobile IAB-node are handed over from the initial logical mobile IAB-DU, referred to as the source logical mobile IAB-DU, to the new logical mobile IAB-DU, referred to as the target logical mobile IAB-DU.
 The details of this procedure are defined in TS 38.401 [4].
 Enhancements related to BAP for mobile IAB-DU migration are defined in TS 38.340 [31].

 - When a RAN node is operating as a mobile IAB node, dual connectivity for this node is not supported.

+RACH-less handover as specified in 9.2.3.x, TS 38.321 [6] and TS 38.331 [12] is supported in mobile IAB.

+Next Modified Subclause

+9.2.3 Mobility in RRC_CONNECTED

-4.7.5.2 RACH-less handover
+9.2.3.x RACH-less handover

-During the mobile IAB-DU migration procedure, RACH-less handover can be configured for a UE that is migrated from the source logical mobile IAB-DU to the target logical mobile IAB-DU.
+During intra-gNB HO procedure, RACH-less handover can be configured for a UE.
+RACH-less handover can also be used during the mobile IAB-DU migration procedure for a UE that is migrated from the source logical mobile IAB-DU to the target logical mobile IAB-DU.
 The RACH-less handover procedure applies the following functionality:

-- The UE uses the same timing advance at the cell of the target logical mobile IAB-DU as signalled by the cell of the source logical mobile IAB-DU.
+- The UE uses the same timing advance at the target cell as in the source cell or timing advance of “0”.

-- The handover command for the UE contains a beam identifier for the beam to be used by the UE at the target logical mobile-IAB cell.
-The beam may be determined based on a UE measurement report and/or based on implementation, e.g., using the target cell's knowledge about the beam(s) used by the UE at the co-located source cell.
+- The handover command for the UE contains a beam identifier for the beam to be used by the UE at the target cell.
+The beam may be determined based on a UE measurement report and/or left up to gNB implementation, e.g., using the target cell’s knowledge about the beam(s) used by the UE at the co-located source cell.

+- The beam can be estimated through the early TA acquisition procedure.

 - The handover command may include a pre-allocated UL grant.
-Alternatively, an UL grant is dynamically signalled by the target logical IAB-DU cell.
+Alternatively, an UL grant is dynamically signalled by the target cell.

 - The UE transmits the RRCReconfigurationComplete message using the pre-allocated or dynamically signalled UL grant.
-The UE's successful UL data reception on the target logical mobile-IAB cell terminates the RACH-less handover execution.
+The UE’s successful UL data reception on the target cell terminates the RACH-less handover execution.

-Next Modified Subclause

-9.2.3 Mobility in RRC_CONNECTED

 Next Modified Subclause